harpomaxx/goat-behavior-model/README.md

 ## Shiny App

 There also a minimal shiny app where you can try the model.
-The shiny app is available at [Hugging Face](https://huggingface.co/spaces/harpomaxx/goat-behavior) :hugginface:
+The shiny app is available at [Hugging Face](https://huggingface.co/spaces/harpomaxx/goat-behavior) 🤗

 ## Contribute